SirVeggie/Dynasty-Builder/README.md

 ### Land tokens

 Houses can be replaced with land tokens to gain back houses.\
-Land tokens can be swapped back to houses if needed.
-(Requires a build action)
+Land tokens can be swapped back to houses if needed.\
+Both require a build action.

 ### Military tokens